bhisaac/5eFP/5eFP-SRD.md

 This work includes material taken from the System Reference Document 5.1 (“SRD 5.1”) by Wizards of the Coast LLC and available at [https://dnd.wizards.com/resources/systems-reference-document](https://dnd.wizards.com/resources/systems-reference-document).
 The SRD 5.1 is licensed under the Creative Commons Attribution 4.0 International License available at [https://creativecommons.org/licenses/by/4.0/legalcode](https://creativecommons.org/licenses/by/4.0/legalcode).

-Read the complete changes from the SRD 5.1 to 5eFP-SRD in [Appendix CH-A: SRD 5.1 Changes](https://github.com/bhisaac/5eFP/blob/main/5eFP-SRD.md#appendix-ch-a-srd-51-changes).
+Read about the changes from the SRD 5.1 to 5eFP-SRD at [github.com/bhisaac/5eFP/discussions/5#discussion-8485918](https://github.com/bhisaac/5eFP/discussions/5#discussion-8485918).

 ## Safe Space and Code Of Conduct